TheGeekOnSkates/breakaway-basic/README.md

 ### CLEAR

 Clears the screen.
 This is used by a bunch of other examples (for instance, `BG`) so there's no need to repeat it here.

+### CLEAR HISTORY

+Clears the command history.
+Unlike the 8-bit BASICs that inspired its design, Breakaway BASIC has that nice up-arrow feature other modern shells have.
+This can be helpful, but it does save what you typed.
+I'm not exactly sure where this is saved, since I didn't create the library that makes it possible (GNU Readline), but whether it's in memory or in a file, you might want to clear this history.
+This command does that.

 ### CONT